dldimartino/qdmaccaw/README.md

 # DRAWBIT

-Drawbit is a multiplayer progressive web application where your best drawing and detective skills are put to the test!
+DrawBit is a multiplayer progressive web application where your best drawing and detective skills are put to the test!
 Race against the clock to either draw a word or guess the word being drawn.

 ## Getting Started

-- [Drawbit](http://drawbit.herokuapp.com) - Our deployed site!
-Access via any computer or smart device to play against your friends!
+- [DrawBit](http://drawbit.herokuapp.com) - Our deployed site!
+Access via any computer or smart device to play against your friends.

 ### Mobile Setup